KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-To use KeyboardKit Pro with a custom keyboard view, override **viewWillSetupKeyboard** and use a **setupPro** function with a view builder:
+To use KeyboardKit Pro with a custom keyboard view, override `viewWillSetupKeyboard` and call `setupPro` with any custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {